Jēkabpils: History

 In 1764 the first ferry crossing to Krustpils was opened in the town.
 During the reign of Peter von Biron a small community of German-speaking craftsmen developed in the town besides Russians and Poles.
 Jews, however, were prohibited from entering the town.
-In 1795 Jacobstadt, like the whole Duchy of Courland and Semigallia, was incorporated into the Russian Empire.
+In 1795 Jakobstadt, like the whole Duchy of Courland and Semigallia, was incorporated into the Russian Empire.

 In 1826 Friedrich Georg Wilhelm von Struve made his geodesic measurements near the town.

 In 1834 the first hospital was opened in the town.
-During this period a theater and library were also opened and the first streets were cobbled.
+During this period a theater and library were also opened, and the first streets were cobbled.

 In 1861 with the opening of the Riga–Daugavpils railway through Krustpils the role of the Daugava and barges as a main means of transport decreased.
-However the river was still used for timber rafting.
+However, the river was still used for timber rafting.

 At the turn of the 20th century there were a bank, an insurance company, a match factory, a steam mill, a brewery, typography and several other enterprises.
 During the First World War heavy battles were fought around the town and some 280 buildings in the town were destroyed or damaged.

 In 1919 Jēkabpils became the administrative centre of the newly established Jaunjelgava district.
 In 1932 a sugar refinery was built in the town.
 In 1936 a bridge was built over the Daugava.
 In this way Jēkabpils and Krustpils were united for the first time.

 During the Second World War the bridge was blown up.
 A new bridge was constructed only in 1962.

 Jēkabpils and Krustpils were merged in 1962 under the name Jēkabpils.
 During the Soviet period the united city was home to several big factories.
 Among them were the sewing enterprise Asote, the dolomite splinter mine Dolomīts, a reinforced concrete construction factory, a dairy processing plant and several other enterprises.

 After the restoration of Latvian independence in 1991 many factories went bankrupt or production was drastically reduced.

 From 2009 to 2021, the city, while being a separate first-level municipality (republican city, republikas pilsēta), was also the extraterritorial center of Jēkabpils Municipality.
 Since 2021, it retains state city status, but does not have a separate first-level local government.